-Materials Engineering is the discipline in Engineering in which materials are engineered and designed for their function in society.
-This is done by selecting the scale of the material from molecular or atomic, to nano, micro and macro and by choosing the class of material from soft to hard to composites while integrating this knowledge through the processing, structure, properties and performance of materials.
+Materials Engineering is the discipline in Engineering in which materials engineered and designed for their function in page 1.1 and by choosing the class of material from soft to hard to composites while integrating this knowledge through the processing, structure, properties and performance of materials.
 It is concerned with the production and engineering applications of metallic and non-metallic materials (polymers, ceramics, composites, electronic materials and biomaterials).
 Materials engineers develop, modify, and use processes to convert raw materials to useful engineering materials with specified desirable properties.
 The discipline therefore includes aspects of materials production, materials processing and materials applications and design.
 Materials engineering embraces physics, chemistry and mechanics to understand processing and applications of materials.
 Graduates of the program find employment in all sectors of the materials cycle.
 The primary sector is raw materials processing and includes such industries as mineral processing, aluminium smelting and steel making.
-The next sector is manufacturing and extends from the rolling of the metals to the materials aspects of manufacturing various engineered products in the aerospace, automotive, electronics, photonics. and petrochemical industries.
+The next sector is manufacturing and extends from the rolling of the metals to the materials aspects of manufacturing various engineered products in the aerospace, automotive, electronics, photonics, and petrochemical industries.
 The final sector includes the service industries with such specialities as corrosion, wear, fracture mechanics and failure investigation.
 This sector would also include the recycling industries.